 If the solution to any indigenous problem lies in modern computing technology, then the solution should be crafted specifically to suit our society, rather than a one sized fit all approach.

-This project as mentioned earlier fits into the category of solutions carefully designed to enhance the experience of people when they have to get traditional attires.
+This project, as mentioned earlier, fits into the category of solutions carefully designed to enhance the experience of people when they have to get traditional attires.

 It is not all gloomy for Nigerian technology entrepreneurs, sites like konga.com, olx.com are changing our expectations of the shopping experience, indirectly making us demand better deals from salesmen on the street in an otherwise opaque transaction system where buyers have no knowledge that they can get better deals elsewhere.